-Once the program is running in your browser, go through each step presented according to what kind of wallet you have.
-There are a few login options you'll be presented with.
+Once the program is running in your browser, go through the steps presented according to the type of wallet you have.
+You’ll be presented with a few login options.
 A notable option is Urbit Master Ticket.
 This is for those who used our Wallet Generator software.
 If you bought points from an Urbit sale and then used the Wallet Generator, your networking keys will be set for you.
-All other login options will result in you needing to set your own networking keys.
+All other login options will require you to set your own networking keys.

-If you were given points by Tlon, you likely already fully own them.
-But if someone sent you a point, then you will first need to use Bridge to accept that transfer.
+If you were given points by Tlon you likely already fully own them.
+But if someone else sent you a point, then you will first need to use Bridge to accept that transfer.

 Details -> link under that graphic.